ugeneunipro/docs/content/query-designer/query-elements/constraint-elements/end-start-constraint-element.md

 - **alg1_annot_end** := the last nucleotide of an annotation obtained from **alg1**
 - **alg2_annot_start** := the first nucleotide of an annotation obtained from **alg2**

-The result annotations must satisfy the following rule:
+The resulting annotations must satisfy the following rule:

 **Min distance** ≤ Distance(**alg1_annot_end**, **alg2_annot_start**) ≤ **Max distance**